MaayanLab/KinomeScan-Appyter/README.md

 If a small molecule is inputted for TAS, the appyter will return the list of kinases it binds to with their approximate Kd values.
 The appyter will generate a bar chart displaying the kinases, sorted by Kd.

-For both KINOMEscan and TAS, users can hover over each bar to see the kinases associated with each equilibrium dissociation constant or % control.
+For both KINOMEscan and TAS, users can hover over each bar in the generated bar chart to see the kinases associated with each equilibrium dissociation constant or % control.